Rules of origin for imported and exported goods

 Rules to establish the country of origin of imported and exported goods and to help identify those which qualify for lower or nil customs duty.

-The European Community (EC) has rules for establishing the country of origin of imported and exported goods.
+The European Union (EU) has rules for establishing the country of origin of imported and exported goods.
 You will need them to classify goods manufactured in more than one country.

-As a customs union the EC applies a common customs duty to goods imported from outside the EC.
-However, in practice, trade agreements between the EC and third countries, regional trade blocs and free trade areas determine the rate of duty and customs conditions.
-Some goods imported from or exported to certain countries will qualify for preferential treatment - eg lower or nil customs duty, whereas others will have non-preferential status and attract full excise.
+As a customs union the EU applies a common customs duty to goods imported from outside the EU.
+However, in practice, trade agreements between the EU and third countries, regional trade blocs and free trade areas determine the rate of duty and customs conditions.
+Some goods imported from or exported to certain countries will qualify for preferential treatment - for example, lower or nil customs duty, whereas others will have non-preferential status and attract full excise.

 Defining the origin of goods